awbla/awbla-student-workflow/content/4-processing.md

 --------------
 {:#addimages}
 #### Adding Scanned Images to OneDrive
-Scanned images will need to be transferred from the desktop into correct folder structure, then uploaded to the *Photos-Negatives* folder in the AWBLA OneDrive.
+Scanned images saved in your OneDrive will need to be uploaded to the *Photos-Negatives* folder in the AWBLA OneDrive.

-##### Download the Photos-Negatives folder structure
+##### Download the Photos-Negatives folder structure prior to scanning
 - Navigate to the *CLIR-DHC Crabtree* folder in the AWBLA OneDrive
 - Click the box for the *Photos-Negatives* folder
     - This folder set is organized as follows: